New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 This moth is easily identified by its large size and distinctive, pale yellow wings with dark brown stripes.

-The moths typically measure 3-4 inches long, with a wingspan of up to five inches.
-They are often found in open fields, meadows, gardens, and parks at night.
+The moths typically measure 3-4 inches long and have a wingspan of up to five inches.
+At night, they are often found in open fields, meadows, gardens, and parks.

 The larvae of the Achemon Sphinx Moth feed on various species of plants and shrubs, such as grapevines, roses, wild cherry, and Virginia creeper.